My Verses for Your Motivation

 Seek a master—pure, ordained,

-One who spurns the worldly game,
+One who has renounced the worldly game,

 Test him well, then take his hand,